This hearty soup combines the well known flavors of sausage and potato soup with the very classic Wisconsin beer cheese soup.

 - Heat a large pot over medium heat.
 Add turkey sausage and brown, crumbling with a spatula until cooked through.
-Drain grease form sausage and set aside.
+Remove from pan and set aside.

 - Cover, turn heat up to medium high and bring to a simmer.

-- Once it begins to simmer, turn heat to low and simmer 10-12 minutes or until potatoes are fork tender.
+- Once it begins to simmer, turn heat to low, cover and simmer 10-12 minutes or until potatoes are fork tender.
 Stir occasionally to prevent potatoes from sticking to the bottom of the pot.

-- Remove pot from heat and stir in heavy cream and shredded cheese.
+- Stir in heavy cream and shredded cheese.
 Then add white balsamic vinegar.

 - Add cooked sausage back into the pot.
 Heat the soup over medium heat for a couple minutes, until sausage is heated through.

 - Garnish with green onions and shredded cheddar cheese and enjoy!

 Prep ingredients as you go.
 While the sausage is browning, chop your onion, carrots and celery.
 Then while the onion, carrots and celery are cooking, mince your garlic and dice your potatoes.
 While the potatoes are simmer, grate your cheddar.
 This will save you lots of precious prep time!

 Buy a block of cheese and shred it yourself.
 It’s often cheaper to buy a block of cheese rather than a bag of shredded.
 Freshly shredded cheese will also melt better as pre-shredded cheese is coated in cellulose to help the shreds not stick together, which can also prevent the cheese from melting evenly.

 Use good quality beer.
 Skip the Bud Light and find a high quality craft beer with a flavor that you enjoy.
 No dark beer, stick to lagers, ales, IPAs or the like.